 Edward is highly experienced in all aspects of family law but particularly financial remedies (including civil partnerships).
 He has specific expertise in dealing with complex high net worth matters involving family businesses, farms, companies and trusts.
-He is also very experienced in equitable co-ownership and cases under TOLATA Particularly well known for his family finance work and recognised as one of the "Leaders at the Bar", he also has a niche civil practice.
+He is also very experienced in equitable co-ownership cases under TOLATA.
+Particularly well known for his family finance work, he is widely recognised as one of the "Leaders at the Bar".

-Edward has for many years been listed in Band One of “Leaders at the Bar” of both Legal 500 and Chambers and Partners directory for his family finance work.
+Edward has for many years been listed in Band One of “Leaders at the Bar” in Chambers & Partners and Legal 500 for his family finance work.

-Edward is also listed as a "Leading Junior" in Band One of the 2016 Legal 500 which notes that he is ‘A clear and analytical barrister, who has an excellent client manner that inspires confidence.’
-The 2015 Legal 500 says that "his advocacy style is relaxed, fluent and confident".
-The 2013 Legal 500 stated that he has "the ability to grasp complex circumstances of substantial ancillary relief claims".
+Edward is also listed as a "Leading Junior" in Band One of the 2018 Legal 500.
+The 2017 edition described him as "a match for any silk" and the 2016 Legal 500 which notes that he is "a clear and analytical barrister, who has an excellent client manner that inspires confidence."

 Recent cases include

 - H v H: H’s application to terminate PPs of over £45,000 pa 13 years after divorce.
 H sought an immediate termination, W a substantial replacing lump sum.
 Court determined an immediate termination.
 Edward Boydell for H instructed by Rita Gupta of LGFL.
 Ann Hussey QC for W instructed by Wilsons.